 Work highlights

-- Advised Regional Municipality of Wood Buffalo on environmental and health and safety matters relating to all aspects of the Municipality’s operations, including potable water system, wastewater treatment system, solid waste landfills and engineering operations.
+• Advising the Regional Municipality of Wood Buffalo on environmental matters relating to all aspects of its operations, including potable water system, wastewater treatment system, solid waste landfills and engineering operations.

-- Advised Air Products Canada Ltd. on existing contamination issues concerning the investigation and acquisition of a property, for the purposes of construction and operation of a multi-billion dollar hydrogen plant just outside of Edmonton, Alberta.
+• Advising Air Products Canada on existing contamination issues concerning the investigation and acquisition of a property, for the purposes of construction and operation of a hydrogen plant just outside of Edmonton, Alberta.

 Practice head(s):